Searching for long time scales without fine tuning: Time scales for ensembles with different global constraints

 where the threshold $\theta = \sum_k \langle x_k^2\rangle$.

-The terms in this Langevin dynamics have a natural biological interpretation.
+The terms in this Langevin dynamics have a natural neuroscience interpretation.
 First, the connection strength decays with an overall time constant $\tau_M$.
 Second, the synaptic connection $M_{ij}$ is driven by the correlation between pre-- and post--synaptic activity, $\sim x_i x_j$, as in Hebbian learning~\cite{hebb_organization_1949, magee_synaptic_2020}.
-In more detail, we see that the response to correlations is modulated depending on whether the global neural activity is greater or less than a threshold value; if the network is highly active, then the connection between neurons with correlated activity will decrease, i.e. the dynamics are anti-Hebbian, while and if the overall network is quiet the dynamics are Hebbian.
+The response to correlations is modulated depending on whether the global neural activity is greater or less than a threshold value.
+If the network is highly active, then the connection between neurons with correlated activity will decrease, i.e. the dynamics are anti-Hebbian; if the overall network is quiet, the dynamics are Hebbian.

-We still have the problem of setting the threshold $\theta$.
-Ideally, for the dynamics to generate samples out of the correct $P(M)$, we need \beq \theta = \theta^* \equiv \langle x^\intercal x \rangle_\text{s.s.} = N\mu(c,\xi), \eeq where as above $\mu$ is the mean activity whose value is enforced by the Lagrange multiplier $\xi$.
-This means that $\theta$ needs to be tuned in relation to $\xi$, and it is challenging to have a mechanism that does this directly, and just pushes the fine tuning problem back one step.
-Importantly, if $\theta = \theta^*$ then the steady state spectral density of the connection matrix approaches the desired equilibrium distribution as the update time constant increases (Fig~\ref{fig:dyn}\textit{b}), but if $\theta$ deviates from $\theta^*$ then the steady distribution does not have slow modes.
-As shown in Fig~\ref{fig:dyn}\textit{de}, if the threshold is too small, then the entire spectrum is shifted away from the stability threshold, and the system no longer exhibits long time scales; if the threshold is too large, then the largest eigenvalue oscillates around the stability threshold $\lambda = 1$, and a typical connection matrix drawn from the steady state distribution is unstable.
+We still have the problem of setting the threshold $\theta$. {\RV{The first option is to set the threshold fixed using a constant, $\widetilde{\theta}$.}} Ideally, for the dynamics to generate samples out of the correct $P(\bm{M})$, we need \beq \widetilde{\theta} = \theta^* \equiv \langle x^\intercal x \rangle_\text{s.s.} = N\mu(c,\xi), \eeq where as above $\mu$ is the mean activity whose value is enforced by the Lagrange multiplier $\xi$.
+This means that the fixed threshold $\widetilde{\theta}$ needs to be tuned in relation to $\xi$, and it is challenging to have a mechanism that does this directly, and just pushes the fine tuning problem back one step.
+Importantly, if $\widetilde{\theta} = \theta^*$ then the steady state spectral density of the connection matrix approaches the desired equilibrium distribution as the update time constant increases (Fig.~\ref{fig:dyn}{\RV{(a)}}). {\RV{ As expected, if the connection matrix updates too fast, i.e. $\tau_M$ is too small, the system exhibits quasi-periodic oscillations, and does not reach a steady state distribution.
+In contrast, long $\tau_M$ leads to the adiabatic approximation for the steady state distribution (Fig.~\ref{fig:dyn}(b)).}} Nonetheless, if $\widetilde{\theta}$ deviates from $\theta^*$, then the steady distribution does not have slow modes.
+As shown in Fig.~\ref{fig:dyn}{\RV{(c)}}, if the threshold is too small, then the entire spectrum is shifted away from the stability threshold, and the system no longer exhibits long time scales; if the threshold is too large, then the largest eigenvalue oscillates around the stability threshold $\lambda = 1$, and a typical connection matrix drawn from the steady state distribution is unstable {\RV{(Fig.~\ref{fig:dyn}(d))}}.